uw-ssec/biodiversity-horizons/docs/bien_range_help.md

 ## Formatting the ranges

-Species ranges are often stored as binary rasters, where 1 represented presence (or more accurately suspected presence or even merely suitable habitat), and 0 or NA represences absence (or unsuitable habitat).
+Species ranges are often stored as binary rasters, where 1 represents presence (or, more accurately, suspected presence or even merely suitable habitat), and 0 or NA represents absence (or unsuitable habitat).

-As distributed the BIEN ranges have a lot of extra information in them, so they need to be converted into binary rasters before downstream processing.
+As distributed, the BIEN ranges have a lot of extra information, so they need to be converted into binary rasters before downstream processing.
 The presence and future ranges are stored in different formats.